Asmigarg/PORTFOLIO-WEBSITE-/README.md

 3. JavaScript: For interactivity and dynamic content.
 4. Font Awesome: For icons.
 5. Google Fonts: For typography.

-## Usage
-Open the index.html file in your preferred web browser to view the website locally.

 Thank you for visiting my portfolio website repository!
 I hope you find it useful and inspiring.
 Feel free to explore, use, and contribute to make it even better.